hyosung11/Launch-School/Courses/JS129/Study_Guide.md

 ## 6. Collaborator Objects

+Objects *collaborate* with other objects by using them as part of their **state**.
+We say that two objects have a **collaborator relationship** *if one of them is part of the state of the other*.

 Objects that *help provide state within another object* are called **collaborator objects**, or more simply **collaborators**.
 Collaboration is all about objects working together in some manner.
 A collaborator works in conjunction -- in collaboration -- with another object.
+Collaborator objects let you chop up and modularize the problem domain into cohesive pieces.
+They play an important role in modeling complicated problem domains in OO programming.

 ```js
 let cat = {